vega/vega-lite/site/tutorials/gettings_started.md

 </html>
 ```

-We first load the dependencies for Vega-Lite (D3, Vega and Vega-Lite) in the head of the document.
+We first load the dependencies for Vega-Lite (D3, Vega, and Vega-Lite) in the head of the document.
 We also create an HTML element hat the visualization will be rendered in.

 Then in the Java Script, we create a variable `vlSpec` that holds the specification in JSON format.
-In the code, Vega-Lite compiles a Vega-Lite specification into a Vega specification.
-We use the [Vega Runtime](https://github.com/vega/vega/wiki/Runtime) to display visualization.
+In the code, Vega-Lite compiles a Vega-Lite specification into a Vega specification with `vl.compile`.
+We use `vega.parse` to call the [Vega Runtime](https://github.com/vega/vega/wiki/Runtime) to display visualization.

 If viewed in a browser, this page displays our bar chart.
 You can also try it [here](demo.html).